Can you bring a Laser Hair Removal Claim?

 (d) Less Significant Scarring

-In these cases there may be but one scar which can be camouflaged or, though there are a number of very small scars, the overall effect is to mar but not markedly to affect the appearance and the reaction is no more than that of an ordinarily sensitive young woman.
+In these cases there may be but one scar which can be camouflaged or, though there are a number of very small scars, the overall effect is to mar but not markedly to affect the appearance and the skin reaction itself is no more than that of an ordinarily sensitive young woman.

 £3,710 to £12,900